qbead/qbeadWebsite/content/book/transpile.md

 </pre>
 </div>

 Play a bit with the modifiable part.
 It is still fragile, with many ways to break it, but it is sufficient for guided explorations.
-For an example of how it can be integrated into a lesson, check out our [biology of sight activity](/sight).
-If you are wondering about the `Debug` button, don't worry, we will also explain it shortly.
+We will also explain the `Debug` button shortly.

 ## Editable vs Immutable Parts of the Examples